jason-canto/realtime-statistic-api/README.md

 # realtime-statistic-api
 Rest API designed to provide realtime statistics based of the transactions of the last 60 seconds.

-How to compile and run: mvn spring-boot:run
+#How to compile and run:
+    ● mvn spring-boot:run
-How to run tests: mvn test
+#How to run tests:
+    ● mvn test

 #Code​ ​Challenge